virtual-kubelet/virtual-kubelet/test/e2e/README.md

 ### Skaffold Folder

 Before running the E2E test suite, you will need to copy the [`./hack`](../../hack) folder containing Skaffold-related files such as Dockerfile, manifests, and certificates to your VK project root.
+If the provider under test does not provide a metrics endpoint please delete the `readinessProbe` from the `pod.yml`.
 Skaffold essentially helps package your virtual kubelet into a container based on the given [`Dockerfile`](../../hack/skaffold/virtual-kubelet/Dockerfile) and deploy it as a pod (see [`pod.yml`](../../hack/skaffold/virtual-kubelet/pod.yml)) to your Kubernetes test cluster.
 In summary, you will likely need to modify the VK name in those files, customize the VK configuration file, and the API server certificates (`<vk-name>-crt.pem` and `<vk-name>-key.pem`) before running the test suite.

 ### Makefile.e2e